Michaelmw17/Workout-Tracker/README.md

  ```
    git clone https://github.com/Michaelmw17/Workout-Tracker.git
    ```

-2. Change to your own  mongoose connection details in server.js and seeders/seed.js.
+2. Change to your own connection details in server.js and again in  seeders/seed.js.
 3. Install all dependent npm packages

    ```